 - Lead: Strengthen leadership abilities through active committee and council participation and contribute to the overall advancement of the Association.

-Each committee chair will determine the most appropriate duties for the intern on a specific committee, depending in large part on the nature of the work of a particular committee.
-Please find below a brief sample of roles and responsibilities held by previous Council and Committee Interns:
+Each committee chair will determine the most appropriate duties for the Associate on a specific committee, depending in large part on the nature of the work of a particular committee.
+Please find below a brief sample of roles and responsibilities held by previous Council and Committee Associates:

-- Interns provide assistance planning and presenting committee programs and events.
+- Associates provide assistance planning and presenting committee programs and events.

-- Interns perform administrative duties to facilitate committee/association processes.
+- Associates perform administrative duties to facilitate committee/association processes.

-- Interns assist the ALA staff liaison and/or the committee chair in posting announcements to ALA Connect and maintain general committee correspondence.
+- Associates assist the ALA staff liaison and/or the committee chair in posting announcements to ALA Connect and maintain general committee correspondence.

-- Interns may author the official committee report, with input from the committee chair.
+- Associates may author the official committee report, with input from the committee chair.

-- Interns are expected to participate in all virtual and in-person committee meetings.
-In most cases, this requires at minimum attendance at both the ALA Midwinter and Annual Conferences.
+- Associates are expected to participate in all virtual and in-person committee meetings.
+In most cases, this requires at a minimum attendance at both the ALA Annual Conference.

-- All interns are expected to actively participate in the work of the committee to which they are appointed.
+- All Associates are expected to actively participate in the work of the committee to which they are appointed.

-- All interns will be expected to serve a two year appointment.
+- All Associates will be expected to serve a two-year appointment.